simonprickett/nctx-stop-api/README.md

       if (trimmedText.toLowerCase() === 'due') {
         currentDeparture.expectedMins = 0
       } else {
-        // TODO calculate number of minutes in the future that the value of trimmedText
+        // Calculate number of minutes in the future that the value of trimmedText
         // represents (value is a clock time e.g. 22:30) and store in expectedMins.
         // careful too as 00:10 could be today or tomorrow...